Skip to content

 What should a citizen lobbyist wear?

-We suggest business attire for those participating in Lobby Day on Capitol Hill.
-That might mean, a suit and tie, dress pants or skirt with a professional top, or sweater, and jacket, or a dress.
+We suggest business attire for those participating in the March 5th Lobby Day on Capitol Hill.
+That might mean: a suit and tie, dress pants or skirt with a professional top, or sweater, and jacket/blazer, or a dress.
 You can check out this folder of photos from past lobby days for some outfit inspiration.
-Everyone should wear comfortable shoes (or bring a bag big enough to hide comfy shoes to change into between meetings).
-There will be a lot of walking in D.C., and many seasoned CCL lobbyists can tell you about their sore feet!
-Casual or business casual attire is just fine for the conference itself on March 19, 2024.
+For those able to walk, there is a lot of walking to get between meetings and Congressional buildings, we suggest wearing comfortable dress shoes (or bring a bag big enough to hide comfortable shoes to change into your dressy shoes).

 What should I do with my luggage/bags while I am lobbying on Capitol Hill on Wednesday?